 The professor makes the final decision about when and where his test is taken.
 Tests taken at other times than the regular class period, which are proctored at DSS, must have approval by the professor for time changes.

 - Make sure that when you are done delivering your accommodation letters you are clear about where and when you are expected to take your tests.
-If the professor asks you to take your exams at DSS please fill out the Test Proctoring Form (see instructions below) and return it to Susan Spaulding in room 121 East Annex 3 business days prior to exams during the regular semester and 1 week prior to final exams.
+If the professor asks you to take your exams at DSS please fill out the Test Proctoring Form Updated (see instructions below) and return it to Susan Spaulding in room 121 East Annex 3 business days prior to exams during the regular semester and 1 week prior to final exams.
 Tests or exams must be received at DSS 1 business day prior to the test for regular tests or exams and by the last day of classes for all final exams.

 What does the Accommodation Request Letter tell my professor?